Shenglin807/OTOP-RV-Dataset/README.md

 # OTOP-RV-Dataset
-This is the dataset of study "OTOP-RV"
+This is the dataset of study "Open Team Orienteering Problem with Repeatable Visits"